 This is a great way to put all your fingers to use while developing dexterity and speed.

 19. Using utensils

-It teaches you how to grip the utensil in your hand and practice wrist movements.
+It teaches you how to hold the utensil in your hand and activate wrist movements.

 20. Popping bubble wrap